jrbluehbh/Group-14-project/README.md

     ○ Software used to implement the model  : google.colab-python
     ○ Version of the modeling software :python 3.0

-??● Quantitative analysis (7 pts.):
+### ??Quantitative analysis:
 ??
 ??    ○ Metrics used to evaluate your final model :AUC PLOT ??    ○ State the final values of the metrics for all data: training, validation, and test data ??    ![image](https://user-images.githubusercontent.com/89275341/130796658-0dae97d9-0c64-410f-beea-6cff2973392f.png) ??
-??● Ethical considerations (6 pts.)
+### ??Ethical considerations:
 ??
 ??    ○ Describe potential negative impacts of using your model:
 ??        ■ Math or software problems: The very begining result shows our model have demographical bias ??        ■ Real-world risks: who, what, when or how ??    ○ Describe potential uncertainties relating to the impacts of using your model:
 ??        ■ Math or software problems